Things to Do in Santiago de Compostela Beyond the Camino

 2. The Old Town

-Santiago is divided into two main districts: the Old Town (Zona Vella) and the New Town (Zona Nova).
+Santiago is mainly divided into two areas: the Old Town (Zona Vella) and the New Town (Zona Nova).

 3. Alameda Park

-Take a breather at the Alameda, Santiago’s most emblematic green space.
+Take a moment to relax at the Alameda, Santiago’s most iconic green space.

-Go for a stroll along with the Paseo da Ferradura, get a nice tree-framed view of the Cathedral, sit by the statue of writer Valle Inclán, or take a picture with the statue of ‘As Marías’, the two Fandiño sisters dressed in their colourful outfits.
+Enjoy a walk along the Paseo da Ferradura, where you can admire a stunning tree-framed view of the Cathedral.
+Rest by the statue of the writer Valle Inclán, or snap a photo with the colourful statue of ‘As Marías’, the two Fandiño sisters.

 4. ‘De Viños’ – Wine trail

-With adjacent Raíña, this is the most famous street to go out for a few drinks with friends.
-Many bars and restaurants along the Franco display their octopus, shellfish, and other Galician delicacies on their windows (vegetarians beware!), and most offer a free bite with each drink: croquettes, tortilla, or even tiger filet (not really tiger meat, by the way).
+Together with the nearby Raíña street, it is one of the most popular spots for a casual drink with friends.
+Many bars and restaurants along Rúa do Franco display octopus, shellfish, and other Galician delicacies in their windows (vegetarians, take note!).
+Most also offer a free snack with every drink, such as croquettes, tortilla, or even “tiger filet” (which isn’t actually tiger meat).

 5. Museo das Peregrinacións